-This is similar to what the Domain Name System (DNS)A system that translates domain names, like www.example.com, into numerical IP addresses that computers use to identify each other on the network.
-It functions as the "phone book" of the internet, allowing users to access websites using familiar domain names instead of numerical IP addresses. does on the internet.
+This is similar to what the Domain Name System (DNS)does on the internet.
 When you want to visit a website, you usually remember its name, like "example.com," not its actual numeric (IP) address.

-The DNSA system that translates domain names, like www.example.com, into numerical IP addresses that computers use to identify each other on the network.
-It functions as the "phone book" of the internet, allowing users to access websites using familiar domain names instead of numerical IP addresses. acts like a directory, translating the website’s name into a numerical IP address A unique string of numbers separated by periods or colons that identifies each device using the Internet Protocol to communicate over a network.
-IP addresses allow the location and identification of devices on networks to facilitate communication. that points to its actual location on the Internet, just like finding out the street address for "Gourmet Bytes."
+The DNSacts like a directory, translating the website’s name into a numerical IP address that points to its actual location on the Internet, just like finding out the street address for "Gourmet Bytes."
 Once you have the address, you can immediately drive there—or in web terms, your browser knows where to send its request for content.

-For purposes of this analogy, "Gourmet Bytes" is a restaurant, known for its efficiency, providing each customer with a menu that contains only 10 combination meals to choose from (10 website pages).
+For purposes of this analogy, "Gourmet Bytes" is a restaurant known for its efficiency.
+It provides each customer with a menu that contains only 10 combination meals to choose from (10 website pages).

 You can think of the internet as the waitstaff.
 After you've requested “Combo A” from the menu, the waitstaff carries your order back to the kitchen.
 Similarly, the internet carries your web browser's request to the website's computers.
 The better the waitstaff, the faster and more accurately your order is relayed, less chance of food being dropped, or delays.
 In the digital realm, a faster internet connection means quicker website loading times.